Legoless/Haystack/Wiki/Categories.md

 ### UIColor+Flat

-An UIColor category that encapsulates flat colors used in multiple applications.
+An UIColor category that encapsulates basic flat colors used in multiple applications.

 ```objective-c
 + (UIColor *)hay_turquoiseColor;